v-zhuravlev/zbx_template_pack/out/4.4/EN/os/template_os_linux_active_EN.md

 ## Known Issues

-- Description: High interface utilization trigger is removed, since current it is not possible to retrieve interface speed to determine the max bandwidth.
+- Description: High interface utilization trigger is removed since currently it is not possible to retrieve interface speed to determine the max bandwidth.

 # Template Module Linux generic by Zabbix agent active